> Folk Music > Songs > The Dowie Dens of Yarrow

 Kate Burke and Ruth Hazleton sang The Dewy Dells of Yarrow on their 1998 album The Bee-Loud Glade.

-Janet Russell sang Dowie Dens of Yarrow in 1998 on the Fellside CD Fyre and Sworde: Songs of the Border Reivers.
-The album’s sleeve notes commented:
+Janet Russell sang Dowie Dens of Yarrow in 1998 on the Fellside CD of songs of the Border reivers, Fyre and Sworde.
+Paul Adams noted:

 Arguably one of the finest of the Border Ballads.
 In simple terms the theme is Romeo and Juliet.
 This fits conveniently with the reiving theme of two families is dispute.
 It also deals with the theme of the girl courting beneath her station in life.
 Whatever, the young man is clearly regarded as unsuitable by the girl’s family.
 As with many of the songs with no clear historical connection attempts have been made to give the song a real-life background.
 A version of the song collected from one William Walsh, a Peebleshire cottar and poet has as its opening line, “At Dryhope lived a lady fair”.
 This has led to the theory that the lady was the daughter of Scott of Dryhope, a notorious Reiver.
 Whether or not it has an historical basis becomes less significant against the overwhelming tragedy of the song.
 Janet’s text, given to her by Sandra Kerr, has a place name “Thurrow” which we have not been able to locate.
 The text was collected in the Borders and so it has probably been altered by the oral process from Yarrow.
 The text has several ritual, magical and folklore allusions: the dream, the long yellow hair being wrapped three times around the body, etc. Janet’s stunning delivery of the song serves to illustrate why these songs are often called the “Big Ballads”.